Cotton Belt 819: First restoration and excursion service

-During the summer of 1986, film crews came to Pine Bluff for the production of the movie End of the Line.
+During the summer of 1986, film crews came to Pine Bluff for the production of the Orion Pictures film End of the Line.
 No. 819 played a minor role along with 35 Pine Bluff residents turned-actors, many of them members of the Cotton Belt Rail Historical Society who had helped restore the steam engine.
 Arkansas-born actress Mary Steenburgen was the film's executive producer, who worked hard to be able to use the newly restored locomotive for the movie.
-On August 27, Pine Bluff residents were treated to a special premiere showing of the Orion Pictures film at the Pine Mall Cinema.
+On August 27, Pine Bluff residents were treated to a special premiere showing of the film at the Pine Mall Cinema.
 Proceeds from the $5.00 tickets were given to the Cotton Belt Rail Historical Society.

+On June 12–13, 1990, No. 819 hauled a 14-car excursion from Pine Bluff to St. Louis, Missouri, and en route, the locomotive made a whistle salute with 2-4-2 No. 5 at a level junction in Delta.
+No. 819 then participated in that year's National Railway Historical Society (NRHS) convention held at the former St. Louis Union Station, where it was exhibited alongside Frisco 1522, Union Pacific 844, and Norfolk and Western 1218.
+On June 17, No. 819's excursion consist was temporarily combined with half of No. 1218's consist, and the former lead a convention excursion from St. Louis to Illmo.
+From there, the extra consist was returned to St. Louis, while No. 819 returned with its normal consist to Pine Bluff.

-For the next seven years, the locomotive traveled on numerous excursions, including a trip to the 1990 NRHS convention in St. Louis, where it stood at Union Station with Union Pacific's No. 844, Frisco No. 1522 and Norfolk and Western No. 1218.
-No. 819 ran its final excursion train to Tyler, Texas and return in October 1993, and it was last fired up on March 11, 1994 before it would be permanently silenced.
+No. 819 ran its final excursion train from Pine Bluff to Tyler, Texas, and return in October 1993, and it was last fired up on March 11, 1994.

 Disposition

+No. 819 on display at the Arkansas Railroad Museum in late May 2025.

-No. 819 was listed on the National Register of Historic Places in May 18, 2003.
+On May 18, 2003, No. 819 became listed on the National Register of Historic Places.

 The locomotive is partially disassembled for its mandated 15-year Federal Railroad Administration inspection.
 The boiler has been “ultra-sounded” and documented, with only a small area of the firebox remaining to be checked.
 The flue tubes were removed with plans made for their replacement.
 A sudden increase in material costs and various emergency repairs needed at the museum over the years have exhausted funds that were hoped to be used to complete the project.
 The locomotive sat idle inside the museum, awaiting its return to steam and possible future travels.

 In March 2021, the Arkansas State Legislature passed an act designating No. 819 the official locomotive of Arkansas with the hope that the passing of this act would encourage and provide for future funds for a restoration to operating condition and protection for the locomotive.

+On September 22, 2026, No. 819 was moved outside the museum's building for the first time in 32 years.
+The Rail Dynamics Group (RDG) were on site to evaluate the condition of No. 819 to determine its future.